The Spirit Catches You and You Fall Down: Research

 Fadiman's sources for information about the history of the Hmong include Hmong: History of a People by Keith Quincy.
 She stated "Were I citing the source of each detail, Quincy's name would attach itself to nearly every sentence in the pages on the Hmong in China."
 Fadiman's book cited the Quincy theory that the Hmong people originated from Siberia.
-Entenmann wrote that because of the reliance on Quincy's book, Fadiman's book propagates the idea that Sonom was a Hmong king, a concept that Entenmann says is inaccurate.
+Robert Entenmann wrote that because of the reliance on Quincy's book, Fadiman's book propagates the idea that Sonom was a Hmong king, a concept that Entenmann says is inaccurate.

 Legacy

 Marilyn Mochel, a nurse and clinical educator at Sutter Merced Medical Center (now Mercy Medical Center Merced), who heads the hospital's cross-cultural program, said in 1999 that "The book has allowed more dialogue.
 There's certainly more awareness and dialogue than before.
 Both sides are teachers and learners."

 Lia Lee lived in a persistent vegetative state for 26 years.
 She died in Sacramento, California, on August 31, 2012, at the age of 30.
 At that age she weighed 47 lbs and was 4 ft 7 in tall; many children with severe brain damage have limited growth as they age.
-Outside of the State of California Lia Lee's death was not widely reported.
+Outside of California her death was not widely reported.
 Fadiman said that pneumonia was the immediate cause of death.
 Margalit Fox of The New York Times said "[b]ut Lia’s underlying medical issues were more complex still" because she had lived in a persistent vegetative state for such a long period of time.
 As of 2012 most individuals who go into that state die three to five years afterwards.

 In 2019, The Spirit Catches You and You Fall Down was ranked by Slate as one of the 50 greatest nonfiction works of the past 25 years.

 Reception

+Hmong reactions to the book were mixed.
 Ralph Jennings of The Modesto Bee said "Hmong, including some among the 2,000 in Modesto, say the book typified conflicts between their culture and American institutions.
 But some say it didn't capture the complexity of the Hmong culture."
 Cheng Lee, a brother of Lia Lee, said that his father and mother liked Fadiman's book.